 TopLab* started to host a mushroom cultivation and mycofabrication courses from Spring 2019 within “Mind the Fungi” , a Citizen Science project of Art Laboratory Berlin and the TU Berlin Institute for Biotechnology.
 The Mind the Fungi project is focused on studying the characteristics of mushrooms of the Berlin area.

 Mushrooms are studied and used to produce food, construction materials , furniture , textiles , packaging materials , dyeing pigments , chemicals , artworks and are studied as medicinal substances producers .
-With such application diversity, we will witness in the future an explosion in the fungal products which will disrupt different aspects of industrial processes and eventually of our lives.
+The variety in use cases makes of mycology a field of studies with the potential of proposing extraordinary ideas, and which will eventually disrupt different aspects of agro-industrial processes and eventually of our lives.

 Goal of the course is to empower participants to take part in this process, by teaching them the fundamentals to cultivate mushrooms at home, and produce biomaterials for practical applications or artistic purposes.
 Once trained, we encourage participants to keep experimenting and co-designing ideas on their own and propose them to a critical and inquiring society.